furbrain/tingplay/README.md

-This is a UPnP Media Player and controlloer for the Tingbot
+This is a UPnP Media Player and controller for the Tingbot